SUMMARY

 ANALYSIS

-In Philippi a slave girl is being used by her owners as a seer or fortune teller.
-The young woman is possessed by a demonA demon is an evil spirit often depicted in human or animal form.
-Sometimes frightening, sometimes alluring, the unclean spirit represents destructive power.
-More who quite accurately identifies Paul and Silas as “slaves of the Most High God” who have come to reveal “a way of salvationSalvation can mean saved from something (deliverance) or for something (redemption).
-Paul preached that salvation comes through the death of Christ on the cross which redeemed sinners from death and for a grace-filled life.
-More.”
-What is remarkable is the accuracy and understanding of the possessing spirit.
-It may be an Apollonian or oracular spirit, given its description.
-But whatever the nature of the spirit, it gets right who Paul and his companions are and what their mission is.
-Yet, it can be cast out by a mere mortal who relies on the power of the one God.
-By casting the less powerful demon out of the girl, Paul witnesses to the power of the God he worships.
+In Philippi a slave-girl is being doubly exploited: both by her owners who profit from her fortune-telling abilities and by a demonA demon is an evil spirit often depicted in human or animal form.
+Sometimes frightening, sometimes alluring, the unclean spirit represents destructive power. or evil spirit who possesses her and speaks through her.
+This demonic force is literally designated a “spirit of the Python,” associated with the god Apollo and the oracleAn oracle is a divine utterance of guidance, promise, or judgment delivered to humans through an intermediary (who is often also called an oracle).
+In the Bible oracles are given by Balaam (in the book of Numbers) and by David (in 2 Samuel).
+A number... at Delphi.
+Surprisingly, this demon-possessed slave-girl accurately identifies Paul and Silas as “slaves of the Most High God” who have come to reveal “a way of salvationSalvation can mean saved from something (deliverance) or for something (redemption).
+Paul preached that salvation comes through the death of Christ on the cross which redeemed sinners from death and for a grace-filled life.”
+(16:17).
+Nonetheless, because the slave-girl keeps annoying Paul with her repetitive (mindless?) announcements “for many days,” he exorcizes her demon “in the name of Jesus Christ” (16:18).
+By casting out the irritating demon, Paul witnesses to the superior power of the God he worships.

-Because it occasions their economic loss, Paul’s deed enrages the girl’s owners.
-They lose no time in arousing the local magistrates by complaining that Paul and Silas are “Jews” who teach unlawful customs that are contrary to the Roman way.
-In short, they complain that Paul and Silas are interlopers and opposed to all that is good and civilized, namely, all that is Roman.
-Paul and Silas and their kind represent a danger to the well-being of civic life.
+Because it occasions their economic loss, Paul’s action enrages the girl’s owners.
+They lose no time in arousing the local magistrates by complaining that Paul and Silas are “Jews” who teach unlawful customs contrary to the Roman way.
+In short, they accuse Paul and Silas of being meddling interlopers, opposed to all that is good and civilized, and a serious threat to civic order.
 The two are thrown into jail, from which they escape after an earthquake and the conversion of the Roman-employed jailer and his household.
-We learn a lot about the way people choose to defame others, most often not for the stated reasons.
-We also see how the good character of the Christians (who do not leave the jail even when they might make an escape) is a witness to others concerning the power of their God.
-Both themes will continue in Acts and in early Christian history.